rurbin3/ZKit-Framework/README.md

 Do you like ZKit ?
 Do you often use it ?
 ZKit-Framework is a solo work .
 Make a donate and be in the list of donaters in readme _show your love to hack with supporting it._

-My bitcoin address is : 1PLsKLaKGAKrvbLxuUHSA5onH5MifTdLCp
+My bitcoin address is : 1G8cHZc2kYPUfGVPtgGckemskmYcK6xayf

-Litecoin : LLdVeJjVUF5pahLTFQ9LUyLnEpDxcZ7dDx

-Ethereum : 0x8F2f65746150b6A3e4Fa65d719C1b93d64CEb9eE

 Any Other Currency's available too . just open an issue and i will send you the address if its available If addresses are broken let me know to update them